 - Customers can use blockchain to track materials and products as they move through the supply chain.

 Limitations to Blockchain

 Blockchain is not meant to be used on its own as a complete answer to data tracking.
 It must be integrated with your ERP to connect with your financial, sales, and manufacturing processes.
 If your data is available to your ERP, you can react quickly to circumstances like a product recall.
-In the case of a product quality issue, customers can be notified, replacement parts can be ordered, and service calls can be scheduled automatically.
+In the case of a product quality issue, customers can be notified, replacement parts ordered, and service calls scheduled automatically.

 How Blockchain and EDI Work Together